Mindfulness of breathing, the four postures, and clear comprehension

 Observe how it fades, declines, and disappears.

-See that all bodily sensations, postures, and movements
+See that all bodily sensations, postures, and movements are constantly changing.

 Nothing can remain forever.